List of Nodes

 Add Border: Add a solid color border to images.
 The width of the border is measured in pixels and the border extends outwards from the image bounds.
 Adding a transparent border will add an even amount of transparency to all sides of the image.
 This can be useful for adding a drop shadow or resizing an image without scaling it.
 Multiple Add Border nodes can be used in succession to create different border effects.

-Color Invert: Inverts the colors in an image, similar to converting a photo negative to a photo.
+Color Invert: Inverts the colors in an image, similar to converting a photo negative to a photo or vice versa.

 Drop Shadow: Creates a drop shadow for the transparent areas of an image.
 Adjust the color, offset, opacity, and blur of the shadow.
 Click on the shadow color well to bring up the Colors Palette.